babbage9010/quant_rv/README.md

 quant_rv_2.0.0 met my goals for beating SPY total return in real and risk-adjusted returns by investing in SPY or SH depending on the daily signal.
 I stopped further dev on quant_rv there for now.
 My latest contribution, qrvx, takes two long and one short legs from quant_rv and combines them into a strategy with a negative correlation to SPY, making it suitable for combining in 60/40 fashion with SPY to get even better risk-adjusted returns than before.

 qrvx_2.0.0 is a subset of quant_rv specifically crafted to have a very low to negative correlation with SPY.
-You can read [https://babbage9010.wordpress.com/2024/02/26/replacing-the-40-with-qrvx-in-r/](the blog post about it here).
+You can read [the blog post about it here](https://babbage9010.wordpress.com/2024/02/26/replacing-the-40-with-qrvx-in-r/).

 ====== November 2 2023 version ======